sharminK/wedlock/README.md

 > [Demo](https://wedlock-website.pages.dev/)

 - Developed and handled website using HTML, CSS, PHP
-- Use Fundamental CSS features like flex and grid and CSS BEM model
+- Use Fundamental CSS features like flex
 - Responsiveness perfectly covers almost all devices
 - Database Created using MySQL
 <br/>